blinkfeed-ai/website/src/app/privacy/privacy-policy.md

 ### 5.1 Data Storage

 - Email content is stored locally on your device.
-- User names and email addresses are stored in a Redis Cloud database.
+- User's email address is stored in a Redis Cloud database, alongside number of analyzed emails during the current payment period.

 ### 5.2 Security Measures